princeardayfio/alx-low_level_programming/0x03-debugging/README.md

 # C - Debugging

-In this project, I learned about debugging, and some methods od debugging manually and also how to read error messages.
+In this project, I learned about debugging, and some methods of debugging manually and also how to read error messages.

 ## Helper File :ledger: